Ensono/stacks-azure-data/README.md

 **Azure Data Lake Storage Gen2** for data lake storage.
 The solution's data workload naming convention originates from Databricks' Medallion Architecture, a system emphasizing structured data transformation layers.
 Key elements of the solution include:
-* Infrastructure as code for all infrastructure components (Terraform & ARM Templates);
+* Infrastructure as code (IaC) for all infrastructure components (Terraform & ARM Templates);
-* Azure Data Factory resources and a sample ingest pipeline that transfers data from a sample source into a landing (Bronze) data lake zone;
+* Azure Data Factory (ADF) resources and a sample ingest pipeline that transfers data from a sample source into a landing (Bronze) data lake zone;
 * Sample data processing pipelines named Silver and Gold.
-These are responsible for data transformations from Bronze to Silver layer and from Silver to Gold layer, respectively;
+These are responsible for data transformations from 'Bronze to Silver' layer and from 'Silver to Gold' layer, respectively;
 * Data Quality validations;
 * Deployment pipelines to enable CI/CD and DataOps for all components;
 * Automated tests to ensure quality assurance and operational efficiency.